bigBear713/nb-form/README.EN.md

 ## Feature
 - Provide the common validators:`arrLength`, `fileSize`, `fileType`, `repeated`, `required`, `whitespace`.
 You can see the definition below;
+- Support to use DI to set common error info;
 - Support the changeDetection of components as `ChangeDetectionStrategy.OnPush`;

 ## Installation